xpandlatex/xpandlatex/README.md

 ##Macro handling

 Macros may be defined with `\def`, `\newcommand` or `\renewcommand`.
+Definitions in the main file are only read with the `-m` switch.
+Definitions may also be provided from other files using `-f`.

 See also environments below.

 ##Label/ref handling

-Label definitions are read from the aux file, and `\ref`s expanded.
-References to labels in other files are also expanded correctly by following `\externaldocument[prefix]{file}` commands (see `xr.sty`).
+With the `-r` switch, label definitions are read from the aux file, and `\ref`s expanded.
+References to labels in other files are also expanded correctly by following any `\externaldocument[prefix]{file}` commands (see `xr.sty`).

 ##Citation handling
-`xpandlatex` replaces
+With the `-b` switch `xpandlatex` replaces
 ```
 \citetype[opt1][opt2]{key1,key2}
 ```
-by
+with
 ```
 [(][opt1 ]\XPcitetype{expansion1}, \XPcitetype{expansion2}[ opt2][)]
 ```
 where `\citetype` may be plain `\cite` or natbib `\citep`, `\citet`, `\citealt` or `\citeauthor`.
 The expansion (at least using natbib with apalike.bst) has 4 parts, and the `\XPcitetype` macros should be defined to handle them correctly.
-The following should work:
+The following commands work for the natbib/apalike combination:
 ```
 \newcommand{\XPcite}[4]{#1}
 \newcommand{\XPcitep}[4]{#3 #2}